10 Best Things To Do In Pune | Explore Pune City

 Location: Located at about 65 kms from Pune

 The Adlabs Imagica located at the Mumbai – Pune expressway is the most popular amusement and adventure theme park in India.
 There are variety of thrilling rides, amazing entertainment activities, tons of food eateries and shopping arenas, so many things at one place.
 This theme park caters fun filled activities for all age groups.
 It is a perfect place to spend a day filled with lots of fun and thrilling experiences with your family.
 Apart from the theme park you can also visit the snow park and the Aqua Imagica which is an amazing water park.
 For Non – Pune residents or tourists they also have a family resort where you can stay over while your trip to Imagica.

-Ticket Prices: The variations in entrance fees is seasonal.
+- Ticket Prices: The variations in entrance fees is seasonal.
+Book your tickets here.

 Have you been to Pune, or plan to make a visit?
-Do share your experience/opinion here, I would love to hear from you 🙂
+Do share your experience/opinion here, we would love to hear from you 🙂

 Don’t forget to share and pin this post for later♥️

 34 thoughts on “10 Best Things To Do In Pune | Explore Pune City”

 I’m sure this will in come handy for those visiting Pune